Let me reach, let me beach, on the shores of Tripoli,

 Her popularity stayed the same throughout the 1990s, with a few of her albums continuing the decent sales and critical praise.
 Towards the end of the 1990s she settled down for a bit to get some rest from the music scene.

-She is still recording music, with her latest album being released in 2008 (Enya is a self-admitted slow worker, and as such it is not uncommon for five or six years to elapse between albums).
-She is also notable for being the second-best selling Irish artist next to U2
+She is still recording music, with her latest album being released in 2015 (Enya is a self-admitted slow worker, and as such it is not uncommon for five or six years to elapse between albums).
+She is also notable for being the second-best selling Irish artist next to U2.
+To be in competition with a band completely outside her genre is something of a Moment of Awesome.

 The Fugees also sampled one of her songs ("Boadicea" from her first album), without permission.
 Enya originally wanted to sue, but changed her mind when she found out they weren't a Gangsta Rap group, and both parties settled out of court.
 She has had a sort-of friendship with the Hip-Hop scene since.